-For 6-cylinder engines with electrically driven HPS, the basic design regarding 2^{nd} order moment compensators is:
+For 5 and 6-cylinder engines with electrically driven HPS, the basic design regarding 2nd order moment compensators is:

-- With MAN B&W external electrically driven moment compensator, Rot-Comp, EoD: 4 31 255 - Prepared for compensator fore, EoD: 4 31 212
+• With MAN B&W external electrically driven moment compensator, Rot-Comp, EoD: 4 31 255

-The available options are listed in the Extent of Delivery.
+The available options for 5 and 6-cylinder engines are listed in the Extent of Delivery.
+For 4-cylinder engines, the information is available on request.

-1st Order Moments on 4-Cylinder Engines
+1st order moments on 4-cylinder engines